sakai-mirror/test-harness/xdocs/README-INTEGRATION-TESTING.txt

 *** IMPORTANT NOTE #2: The test harness requires that you have a typical Sakai development environment configured.
-It expects either:
-a) a "test.tomcat.home" property pointing to a tomcat instance with all of the sakai components deployed
+It expects a "test.tomcat.home" property (or, if that fails, the "maven.tomcat.home" property) that points to a Tomcat instance with all of the required components deployed.
-b) a ,m2/settings.xml file in your $HOME directory, where it can find a default profile with a "maven.tomcat.home" property set.

 If a "test.sakai.home" system property is defined, the test harness loads your sakai.properties file from that directory.
 Otherwise it uses the file found in